gomezlucas/SimonDiceGame/README.md

 # Installation
 * Clone this repository
-* Run npm in the command line of the new file
+* Run npm in the command line of the new folder
-* Run the live version of the index.html or open the file
+* Run the live version of the index.html file or open it